learn-safran-navigation-timing/skydel-plug-ins/README.md

 Would you like your plug-in to be featured in this repository?
 Add your project to the list bellow and send us a pull request!

+- [Example Plug-ins](https://github.com/learn-safran-navigation-timing/skydel-example-plugins): Multiple plugin examples are available to help understand how to use the SDK.
 - [IMU Plug-in](https://github.com/learn-safran-navigation-timing/skydel-imu-plugin): Simulates an inertial measurement unit with real-time position data from Skydel.